We discuss the following topics in this blog:

 The ‘digital transformation’ which was on a massive roll across almost all industries, has just accelerated.
 And what has changed as dramatically as the technology itself, especially in the communication industry, is the assumption, about the network, its architecture, the applications, the organizational structure, about who the customer is, what they would be possibly consuming as services, who are the partners and who are the competitors.
 Technology, unlike what many quote is not a disruptor, rather exactly the opposite.
 It is the enabler for designing the new goals for digital transformations.
 As the rules of the games are changing the new emerging business models are blending the boundaries between what were considered as different verticals.

 The era of ‘disruption’ is getting over and the times of ‘collaboration’ is on the rise.
-One of main reason that the Tier 1 and mid-size Tier 2 CSPs find it difficult to embrace the new tech is because of their big investment in last couple of years on the yesterday’s technology.
-However the good part is the new technology is not as CAPEX intensive as perceived, it is way faster and easier to deploy and use.
-There is a fundamental shift in the way these CSPs need to ‘behave’ – from being a communication service provider to being a high tech software company is the key.
+One of the main reasons that the Tier 1 and mid-size Tier 2 CSPs find it difficult to embrace the new tech is because of their big investment in the last couple of years on yesterday’s technology.
+However, the good part is the new technology is not as CAPEX intensive as perceived, it is way faster and easier to deploy and use.
+There is a fundamental shift in the way these CSPs need to ‘behave’ – from being a communication service provider to being a high-tech software company is the key.

 Though moving to this new CSP avatar, will have its set of challenges, unless a complete unison of Platform, Processes and People have not been thought through.
-Complex BSS/OSS solutions will morph into simpler light weight, cloud native microservices.
-As the Cloud Native will become the de-facto standard, the infra structure and the applications will be completely disaggregated, and might be provided by different vendors.
+Complex BSS/OSS solutions will morph into simpler lightweight, cloud-native microservices.
+As Cloud Native will become the de-facto standard, the infrastructure and the applications will be completely disaggregated and might be provided by different vendors.
 There will be many architectural shifts on multiple levels, however few things, as mentioned below will emerge as common practices.

 Digital Identity: Having a common identity of the user across the different channels, devices, products, services, and partners will be of critical importance.
 The ability to leverage the behaviour of the user across the verticals, and allow him ‘loyalty’ points for his activities there reinforced by AI/ML would make the needed impact of truly knowing your customers.